zendesk/ios_sdk_demo_apps/SupportSDKSamples/README.md

 ### Getting started
 Getting started is fairly straightforward.

 Simply download or clone the repository to your system.

-Open the directory in terminal and run `pod install`.
+Open the directory in terminal

+Ensure the Pod is up-to-date by running `pod update`

+Install the pods by running  `pod install`.

 Open up the project in Xcode, and there are three apps ready to run in your environment.

 Make sure you initialize your Zendesk instance in the App Delegate, before running that application.

 #### Custom Fields Sample